 The HVDC Centre was able to help address these challenges and assure the delivery of this project through the use of Replicas of the control panels to test the operation of the system under a range of conditions, with a detailed representation of the AC network.

 Furthermore, as the CM scheme is extended to multi-terminal operation, the HVDC Centre will have a pivotal role ensuing the operation of the complex multi-terminal controls, using the Replicas of all three terminals.
+The initial learning experiences from the CM project were shared at the event held in March 2019:

 “The Centre has been an invaluable partner in supporting the Caithness-Moray HVDC project & providing the technical assurance that all large projects require.
 The team are very knowledgeable and experienced in the area of simulation and bring significant expertise to the project”. —Richard Hanson, Head of HVDC Engineering and Operations, SHE Transmission